 Braising brats in beer and onions before grilling them deepens the flavor of the bratwurst and is a favorite way to make juicy brats.
 After simmering in the onions and beer the brats are grilled quickly for nicely browned casings.
 The brats can then be finished with the richly flavored caramelized onions, placed on lightly grilled buns and topped with your favorite fixings.
 Pure dinnertime bliss!

-⭐ What Makes This the Best Way for Grilling Brats
+⭐ What Makes These the Best

 To make tailgate worthy brats, we first sauté onions in butter and oil until just softened.
 Then, we boil brats in beer for some serious extra flavor.
 The brats are then seared on the grill for a nicely browned casing.

-Not only do we finish by searing the brats on the grill, we continue simmering the onions and beer until the liquids are reduced, and the onions are deliciously caramelized.
+Then, we continue simmering the onions and beer until the liquids are reduced, and the onions are deliciously caramelized.

 🔪 How To Make Perfect Brats